 If you choose the STRS Ohio Defined Contribution Plan now, you will have a second and final opportunity to choose a plan during your fifth year of membership.
 At that time, you can choose to remain in the same plan or transfer to one of the other two STRS Ohio plans.
 If you choose an ARP now, your decision will be final — unless you change employers.

 When you review the administrative costs for the STRS Ohio investment choices, you will see that they compare favorably with the fees charged by the ARPs.
-And, if you choose the STRS Total Guaranteed Return Choice, you pay no asset management fees, only a quarterly account maintenance fee.

 What Are My Investment Choices?

 If you select the Defined Contribution Plan, you may allocate your account among 18 different investment choices to determine the accumulation of your account.
 Each choice is managed by the same STRS Ohio professionals who manage the system’s defined benefit investments, and represent the same diversification that is a hallmark of STRS Ohio’s total investment portfolio.

 These choices represent the same diversification that is a hallmark of STRS Ohio’s total investment portfolio.
 They are:

 |STRS Money Market Choice||Cash|

 |STRS Bloomberg Barclays U.S. Universal Bond Index Choice||Bonds|

 |STRS Russell 1000 Index Choice||Large-Cap|

 |STRS Russell 2000 Index Choice||Small-Cap|